Adpetfem83/World_Weather_Analysis/README.md

 ### Vacation Search

 This folder takes the information gained in the weather database and uses Google Maps API to plot different travel destinations with a hotel at each location.
-For example, the image below shows the locations of all the places in the database that have an daily maximum temperature between 50 and 90 degrees farinheit.
+For example, the image below shows the locations of all the places in the database that have a daily maximum temperature between 50 and 90 degrees farinheit.

 ![vacation_search_map](https://github.com/Adpetfem83/World_Weather_Analysis/blob/main/Vacation_Search/clean_hotel_df.png)